 - Social Sentiment – This facilitates access to a number of website ticker discussions and commentary.
 All of which can help to paint a clearer picture of where price may be heading.

-So, there are a number of fantastic extras traders can get their hands on.
-However, some of the above may require an additional payment, depending on the account type you hold.
+So, there are several fantastic extras traders can get their hands on.
+However, some of the above may require additional payment, depending on the account type you hold.

 Regulation & License

 Before funding a day trading brokerage account for the first time, it’s key you check the broker is properly regulated.
-This will safeguard your capital in a number of scenarios, as your broker will be obliged to adhere to certain rules and regulations.
+This will safeguard your capital in several scenarios, as your broker will be obliged to adhere to certain rules and regulations.

 With that said, IBKR LLC is regulated by the Securities and Exchange Commission, the Financial Industry Regulatory Authority, the New York Stock Exchange, and the Financial Conduct Authority.
-It is also overseen by a number of other regulatory bodies around the world.
+It is also overseen by several other regulatory bodies around the world.

-There are a number of reasons this brand stands out amongst its competitors.
+There are several reasons this brand stands out amongst its competitors.
 These include:

 - They offer a free demo account.